veridu/veridu.github.io/cryptocurrency-wallets.md

 					<em>Total active users on the top social network in each country, based on We Are Social’s Digital, Social and Mobile in 2015 Report.</em>
 				</quote>

+				<h5>Onboard more users and protect your reputation with social KYC</h5>
+				<p>Do you really need to see an official identity document for a user just to sign up to your wallet, or to carry out a low value transaction?
+Then answer is no.</p>
+				<p>Our social Know Your Customer (KYC) solution verifies a user’s identity in real-time.
+It’s quick, frictionless and mobile-friendly too, and can be used when onboarding and/or at the point of transaction.</p>

+				<h5>Reactivate accounts more quickly</h5>

+				<p>Nothing is more frustrating for a user than being locked out of their account for days while their identity is being verified because they’ve lost their login credentials.</p>
+				<p>When a user is locked out of their account, give them the option of proving they are who they say they are with a variety of identity verification challenges, that can be completed on a mobile, for faster account reactivation.</p>

+				<h5>Give us a go</h5>
+				<p>Like what you’ve read?
+Sign in with your social networks to try us for yourself.</p>
 			</div>

 			<div class="article__tags__container">